perladvent/perldotcom/content/legacy/_pub_2001_12_04_testing.md

             ok 3 - My::Module->can(boo)
             ok 4 - object->isa('My::Module')

 Other functions and features are documented in the Test::More documentation.
-As well, [the Test::Tutorial manpage](http://search.cpan.org/doc/MSCHWERN/Test-Simple-0.36/lib/Test/Tutorial.pod) explains similar things with a different wit.
+As well, {{<mcpan Test::Tutorial>}} explains similar things with a different wit.

 Finally, do not forget good programming practices.
 Test functions are simply standard subroutines.
 Tests are just Perl code.
 Use loops, variables, helper subs, `map()`, and anything else, when they make things easier.
 For example, basic inherited interface testing can be made easier with: